Pudendal Nerve Entrapment Syndrome: Under diagnosed and inappropriately treated

 - The greater sciatic foramen (opening) is at the rear of the pelvis.
 The opening is formed by the sacrotuberous and sacrospinous ligaments.
 The piriformis muscle passes through the foramen as well.
 As you can see we have piriformis muscle again interacting with the pudendal nerve in a confined space.

 - Let’s also note that the sacrotuberous and sacrospinous ligaments and pudendal nerve are having an interaction.
-Damaged sacrotuberous and sacrospinous ligaments can be responsible for groin related pain.
+Damaged sacrotuberous and sacrospinous ligaments can be responsible for groin-related pain.
 Again here is a situation where pudendal nerve compression or dysfunction is not a problem in isolation.
 The supporting ligaments of the pelvis, when damaged can cause pudendal nerve compression as well as symptoms more closely related to Sacroiliac Joint Dysfunction.
 Please see our article: Sacroiliac Joint Dysfunction Treatment Options where we introduce research on pelvic and spinal ligaments being identified as a point of interest in treating groin pain related to sacroiliac joint dysfunction.

 - At the ischial spine level, (a small bony projection towards the rear pelvis at the vaginal or scrotum level) the pudendal nerve passes to and under the sacrospinous ligament to re-enter the pelvic cavity through a lesser sciatic foramen.

-- Again, an interaction is occurring between the pudendal nerve and a ligaments that attaches the pelvis to the spine to the ischial spine level to the tailbone.
+- Again, an interaction is occurring between the pudendal nerve and a ligament that attaches the pelvis to the spine to the ischial spine level to the tailbone.
 If this ligament is damaged, weakened, or loose, the pudendal nerve can be stretched or compressed and pudendal nerve function impaired, meaning symptoms begin.

 - The pudendal nerve then courses in the pudendal or Alcock canal (an area in the pelvis that the internal pudendal artery, internal pudendal veins, and the pudendal nerve pass.
 It is easy to see why pelvic instability could cause significant dysfunction in blood flow to an out of the area).